Yalies In Israel – Summer Programs

 Slifka Center is proud to offer Yale students the opportunity to apply for grants to spend time in Israel during the summer.
 (For travel at other times of the year, contact Keren.)

 All applications for summer travel runs through the Slifka Center Yalies in Israel Common Application.
-Applications open on January 17, 2023 and close on February 27.
-Late applications will not be considered.
+Applications are currently closed for 2024, if you have any concerns, please contact Keren.

 Want help thinking about summer travel projects?
 Contact Keren and/or check out the resource links below.